bjornpagen/bjornpagen.com/day-7810/en_US.md

 ## TODO

-- Write State of Linux Desktop Security 2023
+- ~~Write State of Linux Desktop Security 2023~~
+- Study Chinese
+- Study Spanish
+- ~~Monitor AdWords campaigns~~
 - Write Quick Tour of the V8 Runtime - How to make your JS faster
-- Study Chinese
-- Monitor AdWords campaigns